Have you ever experienced a pinched nerve? If so, you know that it can be an annoying and painful condition to deal with.

-One of the best ways to relieve the pain is through simple exercise.
+One of the best ways to relieve the pain is with these simple pinched nerve exercises.
 Exercises that help strengthen the damaged area have proven to be very successful.
 Not only do they relieve pain and help heal the damaged nerve, but they also help prevent the injury from recurring.

 When you have a pinched nerve it causes symptoms not only at the site of damage, but potentially anywhere further down the affected nerve’s path.

 Common symptoms of a pinched nerve include stiffness, weakness, tenderness, burning sensation, a prickly sensation, and stabbing sensation.
 Plus, all of these factors increase your risk of a pinched nerve: